Phishing and Spoofing Identity Theft Schemes

 Overview

 Half of all internet users get at least one phishing email per day.
-For those of us who are active with email and social media, that number goes up considerably.
+That number goes up considerably for those of us who are active with email and social media.
 Phishing emails are designed to get you to provide personal information such as your bank account number, routing number, social security number, birth date, etc. (see the AOL email fraud example below).
 The information obtained is used to secure a credit card in your name or draft a payment from your checking account.

 How to Spot Fraudulent Emails